-This Express Taco Soup is part of a series of meals made using Easy Slow Cooker Pork Carnitas (Mexican Pulled Pork) that I shared.
+This Quick Taco Soup with Pulled Pork is part of a series of meals made using Easy Slow Cooker Pork Carnitas (Mexican Pulled Pork) that I shared.
 Using leftover pulled pork, you will be dishing out this flavoursome soup in 15 minutes!
 But you can also make this with other leftovers, like chicken.

 This soup evolved on a whim one day when I had lunch plans with a friend and promised to take over a taco spread using leftover Pork Carnitas (I even sent her a photo in advance of what I was bringing!).
 But when I woke up, it was a filthy miserable cold day.
 Perfect weather for a hearty warm soup, so I peered into my pantry to assess its contents to see whether I could pull together a quick soup using the Pork Carnitas.